 Bring on the sweet corn.
 Momma wants corn salsa.

-Pineapple Corn Salsa
+How to Make Pineapple Corn Salsa

 If you have fresh sweet corn that you can cut off the cob, use this.
 If you don't, I recommend using Freshlike frozen corn from Birds Eye.
 It is the closest thing I have ever found to fresh from the field or my own fresh from the freezer corn.
 Mix the corn together with rinsed and drained black beans, chopped red onion and jalapeño, crushed pineapple, cilantro, cumin and salt, and pepper.
 The results....addicting salsa.
 Salsa with chips.
 Salsa on taco salads.
 Salsa in burrito bowls.